Children, Youth

 The program is for youth in grades K through 12 and is based in Lakewood City Schools.
 This program provides peer and adult mentoring to refugee and immigrant children in Cuyahoga County.
 Activities include tutoring and homework assistance, prevention education, enrichment, and referral services.
 The program runs throughout the school year and includes a summer camp.

 CAM is funded by the Alcohol, Drug Addiction and Mental Health Services (ADAMHS) Board of Cleveland.
-The program runs during the school year Mondays thru Thursdays from 4PM-7PM.
+The after-school program runs during the school year Mondays thru Thursdays.

 For more information about CAM, email Jeff Panik.